deckhouse/virtualization/docs/USER_GUIDE.md

     virtualMachineSnapshotName: <VM_SNAPSHOT_NAME>
 ```

-You can use one of three modes for this operation:

-- `DryRun`: A dry run of the recovery operation, needed to check for possible conflicts, which are shown in the resource status (`status.resources`).
-- `Strict`: The strict recovery mode, when the VM has to be recovered exactly as in the snapshot; missing external dependencies can leave the VM in `Pending` after recovery.
-- `BestEffort`: Missing external dependencies ([ClusterVirtualImage](cr.html#clustervirtualimage), [VirtualImage](cr.html#virtualimage)) are ignored and removed from the VM configuration.

-Recovering a virtual machine from a snapshot is possible only when all of the following conditions are met:

-- The VM being recovered is present in the cluster (the [VirtualMachine](cr.html#virtualmachine) resource exists and its `.metadata.uid` matches the identifier used when the snapshot was created).
-- The disks being recovered (identified by name) either aren't attached to other VMs or are absent from the cluster.
-- The IP address being recovered either isn't taken by another VM or is absent from the cluster.
-- The MAC addresses being recovered either aren't used by other VMs or are absent from the cluster.

-> **Important:** If some resources the VM depends on (for example, [VirtualMachineClass](cr.html#virtualmachineclass), [VirtualImage](cr.html#virtualimage), [ClusterVirtualImage](cr.html#clustervirtualimage)) are absent from the cluster but existed at the moment the snapshot was created, the VM stays in the `Pending` state after recovery.
-> In that case, edit the VM configuration manually and update or remove the missing dependencies.

 To view information about conflicts when recovering a VM from a snapshot, check the resource status:

 ```bash
 d8 k get vmop <VMOP_NAME> -o json | jq '.status.resources'
 ```

-> **Important:** Don't cancel a recovery operation from a snapshot, that is, don't delete the [VirtualMachineOperation](cr.html#virtualmachineoperation) resource in the `InProgress` phase, because this can leave the virtual machine being recovered in an inconsistent state.

-> When a VM is recovered from a snapshot, the disks related to it are also recovered from the corresponding snapshots, so the disk specification contains the `dataSource` parameter with a reference to the disk snapshot needed.

 {{% /tab %}}